 Over the years the numbers of animals outgrew the space in the farmhouse, and with ever increasing standards of wildlife rehabilitation, the charity recognised the need for purpose-built treatment facilities.
 Unable to afford a new building, much of the animal hospital rooms were relocated into portacabins on the charity’s-owned grounds next door with the hope that funds would be raised to enable these facilities to be purely temporary.

-Several years later this is unfortunately still the case, and staff and volunteers are working in hospital room and office portacabins that are far from adequate for the service we are providing.
-The facilities are also scattered across the site, making work inefficient and not the best use of our limited resources.
+Several years later this was unfortunately still the case, and staff and volunteers were working in hospital room and office portacabins that were far from adequate for the service we are providing.
+The facilities were also scattered across the site, making work inefficient and not the best use of our limited resources.

-Our staff and volunteers are providing the highest level of care for the wildlife we are treating, but because of the large number of animal admissions in recent years and the supposed ‘temporary’ portacabin accommodation that is deteriorating with each season, the facilities and working environment that exists for the care and rehabilitation of the animals and for the charity administration are simply no longer appropriate.
+Our staff and volunteers are providing the highest level of care for the wildlife we are treating, but because of the large number of animal admissions in recent years and the supposed ‘temporary’ portacabin accommodation that was deteriorating with each season, the facilities and working environment that existed for the care and rehabilitation of the animals and for the charity administration were simply no longer appropriate.

 How you can help